 Do you know the World's Funniest Joke?
 Members of this English elective would.
-Laughing Matters: Comedy and Satire would expose students to the traditional Language Arts standards through the nontraditional lens of Humor and Satire.
-It also would include an interdisciplinary approach in which students will learn the historical, cultural and psychological impacts of comedy.
-Readings may include modern humor (the Simpsons, The Daily Show, Chris Rock, standup comics), "classic" humor (Monty Python, Flip Wilson, Freddy Prinze, Abbott and Costello, the Three Stooges) and classic humor fiction (Cervantes' Don Quixote, Shakespeare's Much Ado About Nothing).
+Laughing Matters: Comedy and Satire exposes students to the traditional Language Arts standards through the nontraditional lens of Humor and Satire.
+It also includes an interdisciplinary approach in which students will learn the historical, cultural and psychological impacts of comedy.
+Readings may include modern humor (The Simpsons, The Daily Show, Chris Rock, standup comics), "classic" humor (Monty Python, Flip Wilson, Freddy Prinze, Abbott and Costello, the Three Stooges) and classic humor fiction (Cervantes' Don Quixote, Shakespeare's Much Ado About Nothing).